 - individuals who live in the same home

 How much leave do employees receive to bereave the loss of a family member or loved one?

-Also, employers may allow employees to take different amounts of time off depending on how closely associated the employee was to the loved one.
+Also, employers may allow employees to take different amounts of time off depending on how closely associated the employee was with the loved one.
 For example, an employer may allow an employee to take three (3) days of bereavement leave for the death of a child, but only one day for the death of a niece.

 What proof is required that a family member or someone close to me has died?

-Some employers may require employees to provide evidence that family member or loved one has died to be allowed to take bereavement leave.
+Some employers may require employees to provide evidence that a family member or loved one has died to be allowed to take bereavement leave.
 Such may include an obituary, funeral program, or death certificate.

-Because the evidence may not be available before an employee needs to take the leave, employers who require evidence typically allow employees to provide the evidence after the leave it taken.
+Because the evidence may not be available before an employee needs to take the leave, employers who require evidence typically allow employees to provide the evidence after the leave it was taken.
 If an employee fails to provide the necessary evidence, an employer may refuse to pay the employee for the leave, if the policy gives the employee proper notice, or otherwise discipline the employee.

 Are bereavement and funeral leave the same?

-Bereavement and funeral leave are similar but not the same.
+Bereavement leave and funeral leave are similar but not the same.
 Some employers provide employees to take leave for the duration of the funeral only.
 They do not allow employees additional time to grieve the loss of the loved one.
-Employers policies may call this type of leave either funeral leave or bereavement leave.
+Employers’ policies may call this type of leave either funeral leave or bereavement leave.
 Bereavement leave typically allows employees to take time off to attend the funeral but also allows the employee to take additional time to grieve.